 Because of this unique mechanism, upflush toilets can be placed below a sewer stack.
 This makes them ideal for placement in a basement or other below-ground location, and this is why a macerating unit is the best toilet system.

 Did you know you can put a Saniflo macerator toilet practically anywhere?
 While traditional bathrooms can cost between $10,000–$25,000 to install, Saniflo macerating toilet systems don’t require complex demolition or plumbing, and can be installed as a DIY project in just a few hours!

 For many U.S. households, a Saniflo macerating toilet system is the perfect solution to a wide selection of difficult toilet issues.
 Not only do these saniflo toilet and macerator pump systems cost significantly less than traditional toilet installations, but they’re also ideal for older or oddly laid-out homes.
 When you install a macerator pump system, you afford yourself the happiness, peace of mind, and simplicity that comes with choosing an elegant, straightforward bathroom solution.

-Where Can You Put an Upflush Toilet?
+Where Can You Put a MaceratingToilet?

-To put it another way, if you can dream it, you can do it with an upflush system.
+The beautiful thing about Saniflo macerator toilets is that they can go virtually anywhere.
+Because they don’t require custom piping or widespread structural changes, Saniflo macerator toilet systems can go in the laundry room, old closet, or temporary bedroom.
+To put it another way, if you can dream it, you can do it with a Saniflo macerator toilet.
 What’s more, since these systems are easy to install on your own, you won’t have to hire a plumber to help.